kiancn/CallbackMethod/README.md

 * You need a reference to an Object that will execute the method
 * You need a Method or the string name of a method (there are multiple constructors).
-* You need to list Class-objects of the type(s) of the parameters that the method takes.
+* You need to list Class-objects of the type(s) of the parameters that the method takes (only necessary if method is overloaded).
 * Then you can create a CallMe<V,O> - (V is always paramater type, and O is return type. <i>Mostly, consult run..(..)-method comments</i>)

 Let's say there is a class called: